nathan-ferchtandiker/bloom-ab-test-demo/README.md

 # Bloom A/B Test Demo

 A full-stack application demonstrating A/B testing for Bloom app generation pipelines.
-The project consists of a Next.js frontend with a Flask backend API, featuring real-time analytics dashboard and PostHog integration for event tracking.
+The project consists of a Next.js frontend with a Node.js/TypeScript backend API, featuring real-time analytics dashboard and PostHog integration for event tracking.

 ## Project Overview